Main navigation | Main content

 Home > About the Confucius Institute

 The Confucius Institute at the University of Minnesota (CIUMN) was created to promote the study of Chinese language and culture throughout Minnesota.
 It is a collaborative initiative between the University of Minnesota, the Hanban/Confucius Institute Headquarters, and Capital Normal University in Beijing.
-CIUMN is one of 67 Confucius Institutes in the U.S. and nearly 400 worldwide.
+CIUMN is one of 109 Confucius Institutes in the U.S. and 500 worldwide.
 Confucius Institutes are named for the Chinese philosopher known for encouraging deep independent thought and the study of the outside world.
 Watch a video about CIUMN.

 As a part of the University’s Outreach Mission, CIUMN utilizes the extensive resources at the University and in the state to serve Minnesota communities statewide by delivering educational programs that connect them to Chinese language and culture in meaningful ways.
-Programming includes cultural and language training for the business community, professional development training and support for Chinese language teachers, and language and cultural programming for the general public throughout the year.
+Programming includes cultural and language training for the business community, professional development training and support for Chinese language teachers, Chinese proficiency assessments for K-12 schools and the general public, educational trips to China for students and educators, and language and cultural programming for the general public throughout the year.